Crystal0404/CrystalCarpetAddition/README_EN_US.md

   Currently not supported below 1.19.4

-  I'm using the Yarn mappings to de-obfuscate Minecraft and insert patches.
+  ~~I'm using the Yarn mappings to de-obfuscate Minecraft and insert patches.~~

+  Using the official name of Mojang, see [Removing Obfuscation from Fabric](https://fabricmc.net/2025/10/31/obfuscation.html)

   Please report any issues to me in Chinese as much as possible